pierreveron/SwiftUICam/README.md

 You can modify several properties of the CameraView on its initialization:

 - preferredStartingCameraType
 - preferredStartingCameraPosition
 - pinchToZoom
 - tapToFocus
 - focusImage
 - doubleTapCameraSwitch

+### Preferred Starting Options

+By default, CameraView will launch to the back wide angle camera if it is available.
+This can be changed by changing the `preferredStartingCameraType` and the `preferredStartingCameraPosition`properties to your desired ones.

 ### TapToFocus

 CameraView, by default, support tap to focus on the video preview.
-To disable this feature, pass the `tapToFocus` property `false`.
+To disable this feature, pass to the `tapToFocus` property `false`.

 #### FocusImage